 The oil pump is adjustable.
 Adjustments are made by turning the screw using a screwdriver or combination spanner.
 The saw is supplied from the factory set to 1 turn open.
 Turning the screw clockwise will reduce the oil flow and turning the screw anti-clockwise will increase the oil flow.

 WARNING!
 The engine must not be running when making adjustments.

 Recommended settings:

-Bar 11"-15": 0-2 turns from the closed position.
-Bar 15"-18": 2-3 turns from the closed position.
+-15": 1 turn from the closed position.
+Bar 15"-18": 2 turns from the closed position.
+Bar 18"-24": 3 turns from the closed position.